datagrok-ai/mol-track/MVP.md

     - [x] register assay_results

 7. Users can *(for MVP, global user)*
-    - [ ] Search for compounds by exact search, substructure search, no stereo, tautomer, similarity
+    - [o] Search for compounds by exact search, substructure search, no stereo, tautomer, similarity
-    - [ ] Search for compounds by synonyms.
+    - [o] Search for compounds by synonyms.
-    - [ ] Search for batches based on compounds using above criteria.
+    - [o] Search for batches based on compounds using above criteria.
-    - [ ] Search for batches based on synonyms.
+    - [o] Search for batches based on synonyms.
-    - [ ] Search for batches based on properties.
+    - [o] Search for batches based on properties.
-    - [ ] Search for compounds or batches using a combination of search conditions
+    - [o] Search for compounds or batches using a combination of search conditions
-    - [ ] Search, list assays and associated properties
+    - [o] Search, list assays and associated properties
-    - [ ] Retrieve assay_results based on compound criteria and/or batch criteria and/or assays, assay_runs criteria
+    - [o] Retrieve assay_results based on compound criteria and/or batch criteria and/or assays, assay_runs criteria

 8. UX
     - [x] Swagger based API calling
-    - [ ] python command line client
+    - [o] python command line client